✦ History & landscapes

 The three essential moments

-If you only have half a day for the Plains of Abraham, here are the three unmissable experiences.
+If you only have half a day for the Plains of Abraham, here are the three essential experiences.

 ✦ Plains of Abraham Podium

-From the Northern fence of the Plains, the view of the river and the Laurentian mountains opposite is one of Quebec City's most spectacular.
-Sunrise particularly recommended.
+From the North fence of the Plains, the view of the river and the Laurentians opposite is one of the most spectacular in Quebec.
+Sunrise especially recommended.

 30 minutes to understand why this place is so important in the history of Quebec and Canada.
-A must for any curious visitor.
+A must-see for any curious visitor.

 From the Plains to Petit-Champlain via Old Quebec.
 A magical route that crosses several centuries of history in a 20-minute walk.